 The Gin Palace Exeter

 On Friday nights in Exeter during warmer months several pop-ups well pop up after 5 pm!
 One of the most appealing is the Gin Palace.
-The team have done a great job creating a boutique feel under their tent.
+The team has done a great job creating a boutique feel under their tent.
 This is the home of Exeter Gin – a lovely tasting gin filled with botanicals from the area.

 Don’t leave without trying what I think of as the Grandparent range!
 These Exeter gins are named after the owner’s grandparents.
 Granny Garbett apparently liked to get into a bit of trouble and loved her gin.
 Grandad’s Revenge is literally that!
 And don’t miss Grandad’s Allotment for some rhubarb flavoured gin!